atrp87/Angela_Covid19/README.md

 Git Branching and Merging - Getting more exposure creating an isolated environment to try out a new feature and merging it to the develop branch and resolving conflicts that surfaced.

 Using the Scrum framework one of our instructors acted as a product owner but we created the backlog ourselves and picked off user stories to plan each sprint.
-One of us acted as a Scrum master to manage the work we were doing
+One of us acted as a Scrum master to manage the work we were doing.

-External APIs and async Javascript ( Promises, fetch API and error handling)
+External APIs and async Javascript ( Promises, fetch API and error handling ).

 ## Built With
 * [Javascript](https://www.javascript.com/)